apache/incubator-heron/website/content/docs/concepts/topologies.md

 Although this provided a powerful low-level API for creating topologies, the chief drawbacks was that topologies

+### Why a DSL?

+The older, spouts-and-bolts based model of creating topologies provided a powerful API for specifying processing logic, but it presented a number of challenges for developers as well:

+* **Verbosity** --- In both the Java and Python topology APIs, creating spouts and bolts involved substantial boilerplate, requiring developers to both provide implementations for spout and bolt classes and also specify the connections between those spouts and bolts.
+This often led to the problem of...
+* **Difficult debugging** --- When spouts, bolts, and the connections between them need to be created "by hand," a great deal of cognitive load
+* **Tuple-based data model** --- In the older topology API, spouts and bolts passed tuples and nothing but tuples within topologies.
+Although tuples are a powerful and flexible data type, the topology API forced *all* spouts and bolts to serialize or deserialize tuples.

+In contrast with the topology API, the Heron DSL offers:

+* **Boilerplate-free code** --- Instead of needing to implement spout and bolt classes, the Heron DSL enables you to write functions, such as map, flatMap, join, and filter functions, instead.
+* **Easy debugging** ---
+* **Completely flexible data model** ---

 The Heron DSL provides a higher-level API that is

 From the standpoint of both operators and developers [managing topologies'